dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

 ![copy fail](/images/an-introduction-to-tmux/tmux-copy-fail.png)

 To copy, position the cursor where you want to start copying.
 Press `Ctrl-space` to begin highlighting the text to copy.
 Press `Alt-w` to copy the highlighted text.
 Pressing `Ctrl-b ]` will paste the copied text.
-There are ways to make copy and paste easier: Tmux has a "vim like" copy mode (see the Config options section).
+There are ways to make copy and paste easier: Tmux has a "vim like" copy mode (see the Config options section and the [man](http://man.openbsd.org/OpenBSD-current/man1/tmux.1) page for details).

 ![copy win](/images/an-introduction-to-tmux/tmux-copy-win.png)

+**Shortcut** You can jump into scroll mode and page up in one fell swoop with `Ctrl-b PgUp` (thanks to Ludovic Tolhurst for the tip).

 ### Session control
 Sessions are one of the most useful features of Tmux.
 They let you group multiple terminal processes into a single Tmux session which can be worked on (attached), put into the background (detached) and discarded as you see fit.
 Programmers will often have different sessions for different projects.
 Because Tmux operates under a client-server architecture, even if the original terminal that started Tmux dies or your desktop GUI crashes, the Tmux session will be preserved, along with all of the terminal sessions in it.